Building a Park

 for the Future

 In 2015, Olympia voters took a historic step and approved the formation of the Olympia Metropolitan Parks District (OMPD) for the purpose of increasing funding for parks acquisition, maintenance, development, and safety.
-The funding from this voted measure began in 2017 and is now generating $3.5 million annually to support Olympia parks.
+The funding from this voted measure began in 2017 and is now generating over $3.5 million annually to support Olympia parks.
 These funds will enhance existing funding sources such as the general fund, utility taxes, program revenue, impact fees, and grants.

 This new funding mechanism will allow the department to catch up on several years of deferred maintenance, while simultaneously building a staff structure and acquisition strategy to support the parks, arts, and recreation needs of our growing community.